πŸ”₯ DeepEval 4.0 just got released. Read the announcement.

 Deployment

 In this section we'll set up CI/CD workflows for our RAG QA agent.
-We'll also see how to add metrics and create spans in our RAG agent's @observe decorators to do online evals and get full visibilty for debugging internal components.
+We'll also see how to add metrics and create spans in our RAG agent's @observe decorators to do online evals and get full visibility for debugging internal components.

 Setup Tracing